Mathématique: Chapter 1

 He did not own a couch.

-He opened his eyes to find someone staring at him.
-The man had a direct and curious gaze, close-cropped dark har, and was sitting on a box.
+He opened his eyes to find someone studying him.
+The man had a direct and curious gaze, close-cropped dark hair, and was sitting on a box.
 No doubt this was the lucky recipient of Jackson’s latest humanitarian impulse.

 “Ah fuck,” Rush said.

-“Yeahhhh,” the other man replied, with a truly startling degree of sympathy.
+“Yeahhhh,” the other man replied, with a startling degree of sympathy.
 “Hi.”

 “How do you feel?”

-“Sorry,” Rush said, in a tone he was certain did not sound “sorry” at all, “but who are you, exactly?”
+“Sorry,” Rush said, in a tone he was certain didn’t sound “sorry” at all, “but who are you, exactly?”

 “Colonel Everett Young.”

 Oh a colonel.
 Wonderful.
 Hopefully this one wasn’t in charge of personnel.
 Or payroll.
-Did they put colonels in charge of payroll?
+Would they put a colonel in charge of payroll?
 It seemed like the kind of stupid, needless idea the Air Force would have.

 “Jackson carried you in.”